Shautrip/Unit-Conversion-API-Challenge/README.md

 ## Scope Notes

 This challenge version intentionally focuses on API design, conversion logic, and tests.
-Docker and CI/CD are future enhancements, not required challenge scope.
+Docker and CI/CD are future enhancements.